-How to buy, sell and trade Bitcoin Diamond (BCD) in Australia
+How to buy Bitcoin Diamond (BCD) in Australia

-Your ultimate guide to buying, selling and storing Bitcoin Diamond.
+Your guide to buying, selling and storing Bitcoin Diamond.

-Sporting the tagline “Better bitcoin”, Bitcoin Diamond (BCD) was launched in November 2017 and promised to offer faster transactions, lower transaction fees and increased privacy.
-Formed following a hard fork of bitcoin at block 495866 (for those playing along at home), Bitcoin Diamond has since grown to become one of the world’s top 50 cryptocurrencies by size of market cap.
+Sporting the tagline "Better bitcoin", Bitcoin Diamond (BCD) was launched in November 2017 and promised to offer faster transactions, lower transaction fees and increased privacy.
+Formed following a hard fork of bitcoin at block 495866 (for those playing along at home), Bitcoin Diamond has since grown to become one of the world's top 100 cryptocurrencies by market cap size.

 Where to buy Bitcoin Diamond